dotnet/docs-aspire/docs/caching/stackexchange-redis-output-caching-component.md

 ## App host usage

-In your app host project, register the .NET Aspire StackExchange Redis output caching component using the <xref:Aspire.Hosting.RedisBuilderExtensions.AddRedis%2A> and consume the service using the following methods:
+In your app host project, register the .NET Aspire StackExchange Redis output caching component using the <xref:Aspire.Hosting.RedisBuilderExtensions.AddRedis%2A> method and consume the service using the following methods:

 ```csharp
 // Service registration